 Tip #10: State your actual income

 This is no time to be modest or to exaggerate your income.
-Deflating your income may sabotage your application by reducing the bank’s opinion of your ability to finance a debt.
-So if you have multiple sources of income (such as from part-time employment, freelance jobs or government payments), make sure to include these details.
+Deflating your income may sabotage your application by reducing the bank’s opinion of your ability to finance debt.
+So, if you have multiple income sources (such as from part-time employment, freelance jobs or government payments), make sure to include these details.
 Fabricating or inflating your income, on the other hand, might be considered fraud.

 Mistakes to avoid when applying for a credit card

-Aside from the tips to follow before and during your application, the following are common mistakes to avoid if you want to increase your chances of approval.
+Aside from the tips to adhere to before and during your application, the following are common mistakes to avoid if you want to increase your approval chances.

 You may be tempted to apply for more than one credit card just in case your first one doesn’t get approved, but don’t.
 Each credit enquiry that a lender makes about your credit history is listed on your credit file for five years.
-If you apply for a lot of credit cards at once or within a few months, it could appear to lenders that you have a lot of debt, even if that isn’t true.
-This could leave you in a vicious cycle of applying for credit cards and not receiving approval.
+If you apply for several credit cards at once or within a few months, it could appear to lenders that you have a lot of debt, even if that isn’t true.
+This could lead to a vicious cycle of applying for credit cards and not receiving approval.
 In fact, some banks may automatically reject your application if you’ve recently applied for a credit card.